 Do Mini Goldendoodles Bark A lot?

 Mini Goldendoodles only bark occasionally, which is great if you have neighbors that complain about everything.
-Unfortunately, this makes them a poor choice for guard duty.
+Unfortunately, this makes them a poor choice for guard dog duty.
 Strangers in the house will likely get a happy greeting and a home tour.

-Mini Goldendoodle Health Concerns
+Mini Goldendoodle Health Problems And Concerns

 Mini Goldendoodles have L-shaped ear canals covered by floppy ears that are a breeding ground for bacterial infections, especially after getting wet.
 Periodic ear cleaning and inspection should be placed on the schedule and after every bath or swim.
 Prepared ear cleaning kits are available at most pet stores and veterinarians.

-Large breed dogs suffer from this genetic disease and can pass the malaise to their smaller descendants.
+Large breed dogs suffer from this genetic canine disease and can pass the malaise to their smaller descendants.
 Hip dysplasia is a result of a malformed hip socket and in the elbow, it is caused by an abnormal growth pattern.
 This results in a weakened joint.
 Symptoms of dysplasia in your Mini Goldendoodle can be lameness or stiff joints and can result in arthritis.